mcogswell/figqa-pytorch/README.md

       (left plot).
 The model initially can not answer any questions about bar/pie charts, but it suddenly starts to do well on these kinds of plots at that transition point.
+      (Train time note: There are about 10400 iterations per epoch.
+Each epoch takes about 45 minutes to train on 3 Titan Xp gpus, so this plot took about 12 days.)
       <div style="float:left">
       <img title="RN learning curve"
            src="images/acc_learning_curve.png" width="49%"/>